Ziad-Algrafi/ODLabel/README.md

 Select Output Directory>> select where the labels results will be outputed.

+Enter Classes to detect>> enter the names of the classes you want to detect.
+Separate each class name with a comma.
+Do not use a comma after the last class.

 Select Device>> based on the your device is it GPU or CPU.
 If GPU choose 0.
 If CPU choose cpu

 Run Code>> after adding paths and selecting device you can run the program using Run Code button.
 Wait few seconds based on your device and check the Log Run.